Skip to main content

 pipecat cloud deploy

+Once the deployment completes, you will be able to run your agent on-demand.
 For a complete list of deployment configuration options, see the CLI deploy reference.

 Using a private container registry?
 See our Container Registry guides for setup instructions for GCP Artifact Registry, AWS ECR, and other private registries.